 - Most of the steam utilized in the process plants is produced from process heaters’ flue gases or waste heat of furnaces.
 Adjust the parameters of furnaces for maximum heat recoveries from the flue gases.
 Minimize the heater draft or close the stack damper as much as possible for maximum heat recovery from flue gases.
 Further, identify and install coils for heat recovery in the furnaces or heaters where heat is being lost through flue gases and space is available for coils installation.

 - Steam venting is the direct loss of energy and water and should always be avoided.
 In the same way letdown of high-pressure steam to produce low-pressure steams or force letdown owing to high pressure is also a loss of energy and economically not feasible.

-- Common causes of LP steam venting include a. too much flow through back pressure steam turbines or letdown valves, which creates more low-pressure (LP) steam than the system can accommodate; b. excessive amounts of LP steam produced in waste heat boilers, c. inadequate turndown capability in boilers, and d. turbine producing LP steam has to take in service due to faulty standby pump.
+- Common causes of LP steam venting include a. too much flow through back-pressure steam turbines or letdown valves, which creates more low-pressure (LP) steam than the system can accommodate; b. excessive amounts of LP steam produced in waste heat boilers, c. inadequate turndown capability in boilers, and d. turbine producing LP steam has to take into service due to a faulty standby pump.